In-Person Public Health Protocols

-Each school/institution that hosts a WHSFA contest must register with the State Office (and provide any subsequent changes/updates) any public health requirements in place, and communicate to guest schools what is expected of their participants (students, coaches, adjudicators).
+Each school/institution that hosts a WHSFA contest must inform the State Office (and provide any subsequent changes/updates) of any public health requirements in place, and communicate to guest schools what is expected of their participants (students, coaches, adjudicators).
 Each guest school must adhere to host venue requirements or their own school’s requirements, whichever is more restrictive.

 WHSFA highly urges abiding by current recommendations of public health authorities (such as wearing cloth face masks when among large groups), including the Centers for Disease Control & Prevention (CDC), Wisconsin Department of Health, and Harvard Medical School.
 WHSFA further advises best practices established by leading national organizations related to our activities, such as the Event Safety Alliance and the NFHS aerosol study.